Castledermot: Name and early history

+"One of the most famous historical characters associated with the monastery is Cormac mac Cuileannán, bishop and king of Munster and author of important texts such as Cormac’s Glossary.
+He was a student here and was buried next to his old master, Snedghus, after he died in the Battle of Ballaghmoon, just 7km SW of Castledermot, in AD 908."

+Later history

 The earliest known Irish Parliament met at Castledermot on 18 June 1264.
 Also, the oldest intact window in Western Europe can be found in the town, being part of the ruins of a Franciscan Monastery.
 The window, although large, is only stonework.
 St. Laurence O'Toole, (1128 - 1180) or Lorcán Ua Tuathail, was born at Castledermot.

 In July 1903 the Gordon Bennett Cup passed through Castledermot.

 Public transport

 Bus

 The main bus route serving Castledermot is J.J.
 Kavanagh & Sons route 736 providing a limited number of daily services to Carlow, Waterford, Dublin and Dublin Airport.
-This service was reduced in 2015 which impacted local commuters and community members seeking to visit hospitals in Kildare and Dublin.
+This service was reduced in 2015 which impacted local commuters.
 Visitors who wish to visit Castledermot outside of the small number of services that pass through the town must alight at slip road off the M9 for Carlow and avail of a taxi service into Castledermot.
 South Kildare Community Transport operate a route from Castledermot to Athy twice a day each way Mondays to Fridays inclusive.
 Bus Éireann used to serve Castledermot more frequently, but the solitary Sunday evening journey was withdrawn in 2015.
-Castledermot is also served by bus route 880 operated by Kildare Local Link on behalf of the National Transport Authority.
+Castledermot is also served by bus route 880 operated by Kildare Local Link.
 There are several buses each day including Sunday linking the town to Carlow and Naas as well as villages such as Moone in the area.